Life Skill Activities for Group Therapy

 1. Encourage a Focus on Recovery

 People who struggle with substance abuse form a “bond” with the substances they're using and it becomes the most important thing in their lives.
 Their other responsibilities and worries often get pushed to the back of their minds, and forgotten.
-Life skills therapy helps people recovering from addiction place more focus on the recovery process.
+Life skills activities help people recovering from addiction place more focus on the recovery process.
 It helps clear their minds and teaches them how to put their attention on other things.

 2. Gain Financial Stability